 The National Army Museum is open with measures in place so you can enjoy your experience here as safely as possible.
-Entry remains free, but we are asking visitors to book a time slot online before arriving.Book your free time slot
+Entry remains free and pre-booking is no longer required.

 Our contemporary building features large open spaces and modern facilities.
 The safety of our visitors and staff is our priority and we have the following measure in place.

 Risk assessments have been carried out for both staff and visitor operations.
 These are regularly reviewed and take into account the latest guidance from the government and Public Health England.

 Download the latest version of our Covid-19 risk assessment.